nodejs/admin/Moderation-Policy.md

 *Recertification*

 An annual recertification vote is required for all Moderation Team members.
-For an individual to be recertified, a simple majority vote in *favor* of recertification is required by both the TSC and CommComm.
+For an individual to be recertified, a TSC vote in favor of recertification is required.

 *Departure*

-A simple majority vote of each the TSC and CommComm members is required to remove a moderator.
+A TSC vote is required to remove a moderator who has not resigned.

 *Resignation*